AdvancedHacker101/android-R.A.T-Client/README.md

 # Android R.A.T Client
 This is the android version of the [C# R.A.T Client](https://github.com/AdvancedHacker101/C-Sharp-R.A.T-Client) written in java.
-The client connects to the [C# R.A.T Server](https://github.com/AdvancedHacker101/C-Sharp-R.A.T-Server)  using a plugin.
+The client connects to the [C# R.A.T Server](https://github.com/AdvancedHacker101/C-Sharp-R.A.T-Server)  using the [C# Android R.A.T Server](https://github.com/AdvancedHacker101/android-c-sharp-rat-server) plugin.
 The client is capable of:
 - Listeninng to microphone
 - Streaming camera (back and front)